soitun/2d-multiplayer-survival-mmorpg/README.md

 For generating game item icons (weapons, tools, consumables, etc.):

 ```
-A pixel art style SUBJECT (i.e., hammer) with consistent pixel width and clean black outlines, designed as a game item icon.
+A pixel art style icon with consistent pixel width and clean black outlines, designed as a game item icon.
 Rendered with a transparent background, PNG format.
 The object should have a clear silhouette, sharp pixel-level detail, and fit naturally in a top-down RPG game like Secret of Mana.
 No background, no shadows outside the object.
 Stylized with a warm palette and light dithering where appropriate.

+Subject: SUBJECT, i.e. Rope
 ```

 **Usage**: Replace "SUBJECT" with the specific item (e.g., "hammer", "health potion", "wooden sword")